Musketoon: Service

+The M1786 musketoon was developed as a light cavalry weapon, primarily intended for Hussars and other light cavalry units during the late French Kingdom period.

 Due to its smaller size and weight the "Paget carbine" was used through the Napoleonic wars by the British cavalry units.
 It had a 16 inch smoothbore barrel and could be better wielded from horseback than the standard "Brown Bess" musket or Baker rifle.
 The British army updated their cavalry carbines in the percussion era, issuing the Enfield pattern of 1858 and the 1861 artillery or cavalry carbines, both with 24 inch rifled barrels.
 Other European armies also armed their cavalry units with shorter-barreled carbines or musketoons.
+The Russian musketoon, for example, was part of a family of long arms developed in 1809, all derived from the M1808 Infantry Tula Musket, itself an almost direct copy of the royal French Model 1777 musket.
+Ironically used against Napoleon's grand army throughout the duration of the war.

+The P1861 musketoon and Belgian short rifle ("Minié" Clavines) was subsequently adopted by the Argentinian army and Imperial Brazilian cavalry corps during the War of the Triple Alliance.

 Musketoons saw service with the US Army on land as the short length musket-caliber Springfield Model 1847 Musketoon.
 The weapons were issued to antebellum dragoons and Sappers & Miners between the Mexican-American War and the American Civil War and are known to have been used at the Battle of Pine Creek, and by Captain Andrew Jackson Smith's forces near Big Meadows.

+The Austrian M-1862 Lorenz Artillery Musketoon was a specialized firearm primarily issued to artillery and engineer units for its compactness, enabling ease of handling in confined areas.
+Many were exported or purchased by agents during the Civil War when both the Union and Confederacy sought additional firearms.